 The group with high LDL had a .860 probability of death within five years, while the group without high LDL has a .832 probability of death within five years.
 The difference in probability of death was .028 with a 95% confidence interval of the difference in probabilities being (-.034, .099).
 This means that these results would be unsurprising if the true difference in probabilities of death between these groups was between -.034 and .099 higher in the high LDL group.

+Score:

+5/10

+3/5 analysis and description

+2/5 interpreting results

+The methods sections should state exactly which groups are being compared.
+Ttest results are inaccurate.

 6. A Chi squared test was performed to examine the association between high LDL and probability of death within five years post MRI.
 The test failed to show that there was a statistically different probability of death amongst those with vs. those without high LDL (>=160 mg/dL) (p-value = 0.375) based on the observed data.
+This is merely repeated from question 5.
 The odds ratio of the odds of death of the group with high LDL:the group without high LDL was 1.292, with a 95% confidence interval of this value being (.737, 2.265).
 While the high LDL group had a greater odds of dying before 5 years, there was not a statistically significant difference.
 This means that these results would be unsurprising if the true odds ratio was between .737 and 2.265.

+Score:

+5/10

+3/5 analysis and description

+2/5 interpreting results

+Be more descriptive in your methods.
+Your responses are inaccurate.
+Refer to key for correct answer.
+Could’ve been an issue coding when creating high and low LDL groups.

 7. A logrank test was performed to evaluate the association between LDL and mortality over the observed time period and by examining the observation time of death (days post MRI) and classification of high LDL (>=160 mg/dL).
 The p value of this test was 0.0435, indicating that high LDL is associated with instantaneous rate of death in the sampled population.

+Score:

+2/10

+2/5 analysis and description

+0/5 interpreting results

+Provide more detail in terms of groups compared and analysis performed.
+Log rank test compares the distributions of the two groups.
+Remember you are not providing a graph or a table so you must explicitly state what the findings are and what conclusions you came to as a results.

 8.

 I would have performed a simple two sample, two-sided T-test to examine if the two groups (defined by their vital status at 5 years) had a statistically significant different mean LDL level.
 I would have doe this because it is a straightforward and easy way to test between our outcome (death within five years) and predictor of interest (LDL level).
 While we are examining by the outcome, this is a useful test because we defined it such to not have any censored data.

+Score:

+4/10

+I interpreted your statement of the ttest being straightforward as it was a test you were comfortable with, knew how to do, and that was easily interpretable.
+You did not however hit on any of the other major points.